PriyankaA1807/E2-backend/README.md

 The `shipment_integrations` table stores information received from external systems.

-Its purpose is to maintain a separation between external procurement systems and E2's internal logistics database.
+Its purpose is to maintain separation between external procurement systems and E2's internal logistics database.

 This allows PR2 and E2 to maintain separate databases while communicating through REST APIs.